Mike-Bell/electron-test/README.md

 # electron-test
 Playing around with electron and THREE.js

-Runs an electron app that run Conway's Game of Life in 3D using THREE.js
+Runs an electron app that plays Conway's Game of Life in 3D using THREE.js

 To run:
 - Clone